Jesse-Islam/rpkg/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem: \#like how to get litty

 ``` r
 library(rpkg)